izumihanako/LightDSA-AE/README.md

 - Reproduction scripts for Figures 1, 3–9, 11, and 12 are located in the `LightDSA/AE/figure*` directory.
 - Reproduction script for Figure 13 is located in the `dsa_redis/AE/figure13` directory.
+- Reproduction scripts for ATC structure exploration are located in the `LightDSA/AE/ATCexplore` directory.

 Note: Some numbered figures are not based on experiments and do not have corresponding scripts.